EdiedRamos/devchallenges/README.md

 2. Responsive Web Design
 3. Frontend Libraries (Less interesting)

-The fullstack solutions will have their own repository 😊
+The good frontend and fullstack projects will have their own repository 😊